d4n3sh/thedaneshproject/content/posts/2008-01-27-rambo-4-my-review.md

 1. Fire power 9/10

-Lot&#8217;s of big guns, bombs, sniper riffles and home made machete.
+Lot's of big guns, bombs, sniper riffles and home made machete.
 My favs have to be the snipper riffle and the machete.

 2. Blood 9/10